skalenetwork/sgxwallet/README.md

 ## Build

 To build sgxd, cd to project top dir and run `make`

+## Enabling "software-controlled" SGX

+To enable SGX using a software utility:

+*  Build `sgx-enable` utility by typing `cd   sgx-software-enable; make`
+*  Run `./sgx-enable`.
+Verify that it says that SGX is successfully enabled

+sgxwallet has been tested on Ubuntu Linux 18.04.

 ## Running sgxwallet

 Type `./sgxwallet`

 ## Development